BolajiAyodeji/Blogposts/ck5c3bdws0168qps1b29ykc5x.md

 ### 2. [React Docs](https://reactjs.org/)

 This is the official documentation of Reactjs and is the best way to get started with learning Reactjs.
-It contains Installation, Main Concepts, Advanced Guides, API Reference, Hooks, Testing, Concurrent Mode (Experimental) guides, and more.
+It contains Installation, Main Concepts, Advanced Guides, API References, Hooks, Testing, Concurrent Mode (Experimental) guides, and more.

 %[https://reactjs.org/]